 Depending on how immediately following the death you’re faced with the challenge of trying to encapsulate a person’s existence in what seems like far too few words, it may be one thing too many to try to come up with the right things to say, the traits to emphasize.
 Here are some questions to get you started, if you need them:

-Any frequently shared quotes/phrases?
+- Any frequently shared quotes/phrases?
+When and how were they delivered?

-Favorite music?
+- Favorite music?
 (Not just genre, but artists.)
+How did they act when a favorite song played?

-Teach any memorable lessons?
+- Teach any memorable lessons?
+What lessons, and how were they presented?

-Favorite drink?
-(Where was a favorite place/when was a favorite time to drink it?)
+- Favorite drink?
+Where was a favorite place/when was a favorite time to drink it?

-Go above and beyond (in either a sentimental or funny way)?
+- Did they go above and beyond (in either a sentimental or funny way)?